 India finished and semi-finished steel

-- In Raipur, the daily index for billet rose Rs250/mt ($3/mt) ex-works from the previous Friday due to high sponge iron and pig iron prices.
+- In Raipur, the daily index for billet moved up slightly by Rs100/mt ($1/mt) ex-works from the previous Friday due to high sponge iron and pig iron prices.
 Few steel mills reported an improvement in rebar demand in Central India.

 - The daily Davis Index for billet in Mumbai fell Rs250/mt ($3/mt) ex-works compared to the previous Friday owing to limited buying activities.

 - In Mandi Gobindgarh, the daily index was down by Rs100/mt from the previous Friday.